weinimo/weinimo.github.io/content/configuration-of-nginx-for-gitweb-and-git-http-backend.rst

 | to prevent the "remote: error: insufficient permission for adding an
 | object to repository database ./objects" error when trying to push to
 | the repository.

+| **Update3:** Disabled SSL and enabled TLS1.1 and TLS1.2 support.
+| Thanks for your comment itefixnet.

 .. _here: http://eatabrick.org/20120126_gitweb_nginx.html